1ForeverHD/TopbarPlus/docs/index.md

     :setLabel("Open", "selected")
 ```

-You may wish to enhance your icon further with features like themes, dropdowns and menus, or by binding GuiObjects and KeyCodes to their toggle.
+You may wish to enhance icons further with features like themes, dropdowns and menus, or by binding GuiObjects and KeyCodes to their toggle.
 This and much more can be achieved by exploring the [Feature Guide] and [Icon API].